ViralTexts/gtr-clusters/clusters/18530325-sn83045461-AnAngelForHeaven.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+the force of the sickening sorrow which hangs
+heavily upon the heart, as though it would press
+it down into the narrow space over which the
+spirit dwells in mournful suspense.
+But a bright
 vision meets the eye.
 Can youlookup? can you
 bear the splendor of ihe sight? ten thousand ce-
 lestial beings, and your radiant child-angel in the